zsoltmester/saturn/README.md

 #### TODO for MVP

-- (nem ide való) Refactor the feed list screen: remove the color pastel view (also from model and feed editor) and group the sources by providers, where each provider is a new line
+- Refactor the feed list screen: remove the color pastel view (also from model and feed editor) and group the sources by providers, where each provider is a new line
+- Loading in the news table view and web view controller

 #### Features